-- 2.1 The activities at the installation shall be carried out within the boundary outlined in red as indicated on the Installation Location and Boundary plan in Schedule 1 of this Permit. - 2.2 Permitted activities shall only be carried on using the plant and equipment as detailed in the Description of Activities and on the Installation Layout in Schedule 2 of this Permit. - 2.3 The Operator shall ensure that the Regulator is notified of any proposed operational changes including any alterations to the process involving the provision of new plant, equipment, fuels, substances or processes which may affect emissions.
+- 2.1 The activities at the installation shall be carried out within the boundary outlined in red as indicated on the Installation Location and Boundary plan in Schedule 1 of this Permit. - 2.2 Permitted activities shall only be carried on using the plant, equipment and feedstock as detailed in the Description of Activities and as shown on the plans in Schedules 2A and 2B of this Permit. - The Operator shall ensure that the Regulator is notified of any 2.3 proposed operational changes including any alterations to the process such as but not limited to the removal of plant, provision or change in plant, equipment, a change in fuel, substances or processes which may affect emissions.
 The information shall be submitted at least 14 days before the changes take place. - 2.4 No plant or equipment used for any activity shall be operated with an extraction point direct to atmosphere unless specifically noted within this Permit or specifically agreed in writing with the Regulator.